-Fred Scharmen teaches architecture and urban design at Morgan State University in Baltimore and is the author of the forthcoming book Space Settlements (Columbia University Press, July 2019).
+Fred Scharmen teaches architecture and urban design at Morgan State University in Baltimore and is the author of Space Settlements (Columbia University Press, July 2019).

 One afternoon in Washington, D.C., a man delivered a high-stakes presentation about the future of humans in outer space.
 We would need to go and live there, he told his audience, because the expansion of human life beyond Earth was the only alternative to stagnation and stasis.

 It was a turbulent time: Cultural change had seemed to slow down, and people were newly aware that resources on Earth were shrinking, while pollution and environmental destruction were growing.
 If our horizons didn’t expand, the man warned, they might end up limited forever.

 His plan to change these trends started with an outpost on the Moon.
 There, a small number of people could begin a mining operation that would support the next phase—the construction of large-scale, rotating habitats in orbit that would contain reconstructions of Earth’s cities and landscapes, becoming home to millions.

 This presentation took place in the summer of 1975, when Princeton physicist Gerard O’Neill (1927-1992) briefed Congress about a plan he was working on with NASA.
 The description of O’Neill’s presentation, though, could apply note for note to a talk that Amazon founder Jeff Bezos gave on May 9 in D.C., unveiling his spaceflight company Blue Origin’s design for a lunar lander and a longer-term vision of space habitats.
 Some of the technology and the people have changed (Bezos’s talk was live-tweeted), but the overall goals, methods, and rationale for moving to space have remained the same.

 With so many similarities evident between these two visions, it’s worth asking: Have we really learned anything in the past 50 years about how to plan for a better human future?